top of page

 By redirecting your thoughts to a gentle, non-stimulating task, you can break the cycle of sleeplessness and enjoy more restful nights.

-If you've tried it, how about letting me know in the comments below how you got on.
+If you've tried it, how about letting me know in the comments below how you got on?

-About the author: Sarah Cosway is a BABCP accredited Cognitive Behavioural Psychotherapist with over a decade of experience working in mental health both within the NHS and in private practice.
-She offers tailored CBT in a compassionate, collaborative environment, empowering clients to build resilience and manage their mental wellbeing with confidence.
+About the author: Sarah Cosway is a BABCP accredited Cognitive Behavioural Psychotherapist with over a decade of experience working in mental health, both within the NHS and in private practice.
+She offers tailored CBT in a compassionate, collaborative environment, empowering clients to build resilience and manage their mental well-being with confidence.

 Enjoyed this post and found it helpful?
 Please spread the word!